isaiRDZA/Obsidian_notes/Python/Polymorphism.md

 I am in charge!
 ```

 The example above shows how each class has a method `say_id()` with different outputs.
-T
+The identical method name with different behaviors is a form of polymorphism.
+Another type of polymorphism can be seen with the help of [[Dunder methods]]